 This post shows how to change what the Fn keys do in Windows 11/10.
 The Fn or the Function key is a meta-modifier key used to activate secondary functions or special features on certain keys.
 The functionality of the Fn key depends on the keyboard manufacturer and model.

-One thing I did not like about my Dell Inspiron 15 7537 Windows 8.1 laptop keyboard was the behavior of the Function and Multimedia keys – that is, the top most row in the keyboard.
-On my earlier Dell XPS, I was used to pressing the key to activate the Function keys like F1, F2, etc, and to press Fn key + the F1, F2 key to activate the multimedia operations like Speaker on or off, Search, etc.
+One thing I did not like about my Windows laptop keyboard was the behavior of the Function and Multimedia keys – that is, the topmost row in the keyboard.
+On my earlier one, I was used to pressing the key to activate the Function keys like F1, F2, etc., and to press Fn key + the F1, F2 key to activate the multimedia operations like Speaker on or off, Search, etc.

 Swap or change Function key behavior in Windows laptops

 I wanted to change this behavior; ie. I wanted to interchange, swap or inverse keyboard Function and Multi-media keys back to the one I was used to, and here are two ways you can do it.

 How to change what the Fn Keys do in Windows 11/10

 The method to change what the Fn key does is different for every manufacturer.
 However, one of these methods should help you: